ArianAzg/Application-of-Fractional-Calculus-in-Multispectral-Image-Fusion/README.md

 Description
 ----------
 This code provides the fusion of PANchromatic (PAN) and MultiSpectral (MS) images using fractional-order differentation.
-The steps for fusion is as follows:
+The steps for fusion are as follows:

     1) Loading the dataset from its path,